Treyvon Hester

 Treyvon Ramal Hester (born September 21, 1992) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He played college football for the Toledo Rockets, and was selected in the seventh round of the 2017 NFL draft by the Oakland Raiders.

-Early life and college
+Early life

 Hester graduated from Penn Hills High School in Penn Hills, Pennsylvania in 2012.
 A 3-star defensive tackle recruit, he committed to play college football for the Toledo Rockets over offers from Kansas, Pitt, and Temple, among others.